What's new

 Key highlights

-- Developed guidance on the design, construction, operation, and co-location of green hydrogen production plants.
-Expected publication Q2 2024
+- Published guidance on the design, construction, operation, and co-location of green hydrogen production plants.

-- Developed guidance for gas-fired power station operators to assess readiness to accept hydrogen-natural gas blends as fuel (2%, 20%, 100%).
-Expected publication Q2 2024
+- Published guidance for gas-fired power station operators to assess readiness to accept hydrogen-natural gas blends as fuel (2%, 20%, 100%).

-- Continue development of guidance on co-location of battery storage with renewable plant
+- Developed guidance on the co-location of battery storage with renewable plant.

-- Update guidance on safe storage and handling of biomass
+- Revised guidance on safe storage and handling of biomass.

-- Develop guidance for safe working practices on and around battery energy storage facilities
+- Developing guidance for safe working practices on and around battery energy storage facilities.

-- Update guidance on static electricity and electrical supply protection
+- Updating guidance on safety integrity of electrical supply protection systems.

 Recent publications